“Whenever I type these symptoms into Google, it makes me even more confused.”

 There are so many daily stressors that send our adrenal glands a message to produce stress hormones.
 A wide range of physical and psychological demands like a stressful job, family responsibilities, relationship dynamics, lack of sleep, financial concerns, dieting, and emotional distress trigger our adrenals to provide relatively small blasts of strength in the form of hormones such as cortisol and adrenaline.
 From waking us up with a little burst of energy in the morning, to keeping us awake, alert, and focused throughout the rest of the day, our adrenals are crucial to our health.

 When our adrenal glands are constantly required to sustain high cortisol levels, they eventually become impaired in their ability to respond appropriately.
 The resulting dysfunction not only affects our short-term response to stress, but it also impairs our adrenals’ ability to produce and balance other hormones – DHEA, estrogen, progesterone, and testosterone – which are important to our long-term health and well-being.

-Symptoms Adrenal Fatigue May Display Are:
+Common Symptoms of Adrenal Fatigue Include:

 - Irregular blood pressure.
 High or low blood pressure is an indication that something isn’t right.
 Low blood pressure can often have the symptom of lightheadedness associated with it.

 - Food cravings and abnormal weight changes.
 Changes in cravings and/or your weight can signal a problem.
 This particularly includes abnormal weight gain in the abdomen and thighs, and cravings for salty or sugary foods that sometimes feel uncontrollable.

 - Spiraling energy.
 Are you unable to stop, always on speed forward?
 Or do you have ongoing fatigue, lack of stamina, and feel “tired and wired” much of the time?
 Do you lack “get up and go?”
 If your energy levels are all over the place, it’s time to pay attention.